sungeunchoi-kr/muse-app-wiki/static/docs/daw-audio-setup/how-to-share-audio-from-your-daw-with-muse-plugin.v1.3.4.darwin.md

-### 1. Select Muse Audio Share
+1\.
 Select Muse Audio Share (System Audio) below or from Muse’s Overview or Audio settings.

 !!MuseSystemAudioDeviceButton